-Myopia Control - Stopping Shortsightedness
+Myopia Control - Stopping Shortsightedness.

 What is myopia?

-Myopia is the medical term for short-sightedness, when the eyeball is too long or the lenses that focus the vision is too powerful.
+Myopia is the medical term for short-sightedness, when the eyeball is too long or the lenses that focus the vision are too powerful.
 The result is that light coming into the eye does not focus directly on the retina, but instead falls in front of it, causing objects in the distance to look blurred.
 Myopia often worsens as we grow and consequently, the eye grows.

 Why do people develop myopia?